Zero-Tang/NoirVisor/src/vt_core/readme.md

 On VM-Exit induced by nested VM-Exit, traverse host state fields in L2C.
 If one field during traversal is determined to be "dirty", then synchronize it from L2C to L1, and mark it as "clean" field.

 ### L2 VMCS Optimization: <b> Selective Synchronization </b>
 State Caching mechanism optimizes the synchronization from L2C-VMCS to L2T/L1, but cannot optimize synchronization from L2T-VMCS to L2C.
-To optimization such synchronization, we implement the Select Synchronization mechanism. <br>
+To optimize such synchronization, we implement the Select Synchronization mechanism. <br>
 The key point is to select sufficient data to synchronize as little as possible.
 We do not have to read all data from L2T VMCS and synchronize them to L2C in every nested VM-Exit. <br>
 There are "Selective Conditions" that help reducing the performance consumption induced by synchronization.